 HISTORY OF RECRUIT TRAINING COMMAND

-When the young men and women arrive at RTC, they are formed into divisions and assigned Recruit Division Commanders (RDCs).
-During the first week, known as in-processing days, forms are filled out, medical and dental exams given, inoculations administered and haircuts received.
+When the young men and women arrive at RTC, they are formed into divisions and assigned Recruit Division Commanders (RDC).
+During the first week, known as in-processing days, forms are filled out, medical and dental exams given, inoculations administered, and haircuts received.
 During their stay at RTC, the RDCs work together to mold the new recruits into Sailors.
-RDCs are Chief Petty Officers or Senior Petty Officers specially selected for their leadership and teaching abilities.
+RDCs are Petty Officers or Chief Petty Officers specially selected for their leadership and teaching abilities.
 They represent and teach Navy tradition, customs and discipline.

 During the first training week, divisions enter into the competitive aspects of training.
 Excellence in academic achievement, military drill, cleanliness and athletics all count toward earning recognition flags.
 Competition encourages teamwork and develops pride in achievement.
 The climax of the competitive series is the Pass-in-Review practice where the best divisions can earn Battle "E", CNO or Hall of Fame honors.